claudegel/sinope-130/README.md

 ### Error messages received from Neviweb
 In you log you can get those messages from Neviweb:
-- ACCDAYREQMAX: Maximum daily request reached...Reduce polling frequency.
+- ACCDAYREQMAX: Maximum daily request reached...
+Reduce polling frequency.
 - ACCSESSEXC: To many open session at the same time.
 This is common if you restart Home Assistant many times and/or you also have an open session on Neviweb.
 - DVCACTNSPTD: Device action not supported.
 Service call is not supported for that specific device.